In this post we will run through the common FAQs, including how to book an appointment with us, and what to expect when

 Special Collections and Archives is based in the Ground Floor Grove Wing of the Sydney Jones Library.
 Please do follow the one-way directional systems on your way to us.
 Staff will advise on your appointment booking if we are required to accompany you from the Sydney Jones Library Reception through to Special Collections and Archives.

-No problem!
-Contact us at email@example.com at least 3 working days in advance of your requested appointment slot.
-If you have a date and time in mind, please do let us know, along with the reference numbers of the material you wish to consult.
+You will need the reference numbers and/or class marks of the material you wish to consult before submitting the form.
 This information can be found in the catalogues, which are accessible from the SCA website homepage and the Collections A-Z pages.

-Appointments slots are available Tuesday to Friday, at either 11am-1pm or 2pm-4pm.
-They are allocated on a first-come-first-served basis, therefore if you are keen to reserve a specific slot it is best to let us know as far in advance as possible.
+Appointments are available in two hour slots, Tuesday to Friday.
+The slots are 10:30am-12:30pm, 11am-1pm, 2pm-4pm, and 2:30-4:30pm.
+The booking form provides the availability.
+They are allocated on a first-come-first-served basis, therefore if you are keen to reserve a specific date/slot it is best to book as soon as possible.

-A member of the team will send through our Appointment Registration Form, which should be preferably completed digitally prior to your appointment.
-There are printing and scanning facilities available in the Library.
-The form includes SCA Reading Room Regulations and Handling Guidelines, therefore please do read these carefully before returning your completed form.
+The form includes SCA Reading Room Regulations and Handling Guidelines, therefore please do read these carefully before submitting your completed form.
 Our YouTube video on handling guidelines may also be helpful.

 How much material can I consult per appointment?